kaioenzo/kaioenzo/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=kaioenzo" alt="kaioenzo" /></a> </p>

-- 🔭 I’m currently not working on any personal project :(

-- 🌱 I’m currently learning **Data structures and compilators**

-- 🤝 I’m looking for help with [pokedex](https://github.com/kaioenzo/pokedex)

 - 👨‍💻 All of my projects are available at [https://github.com/kaioenzo](https://github.com/kaioenzo)

 - 💬 Ask me about **React, React Native, JavaScript, TypeScript, Spring Boot, Kotlin, Java, Angular, HTML, CSS**

 - 📫 How to reach me **kaioenzobr@gmail.com**

-- 📄 Know about my experiences: **I am currently a FullStack Jr Developer and student of Software Engineering at Universidade de Brasília.
-I work in the creation, maintenance and scalability of software as intern, using Angular and Spring Boot.**
+- 📄 Know about my experiences: **I am currently a FullStack Mid-level Developer and student of Software Engineering at Universidade de Brasília.
+I work in the creation, maintenance and scalability of software in corporative industry, using Angular and Spring Boot.**

 - ⚡ Fun fact **I love hip-hop, but i'm dumb nerd.**